-Additional recommendations from the AHA include following a Mediterranean-style diet by eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, trans fat, added sugars and alcohol.
-This eating pattern includes a moderate amount of healthy monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.
+Mediterranean-style eating plans are similarly associated with improved heart health.
+This includes eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, added sugars, sodium and alcohol.
+It also includes a moderate amount of monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.

-If your triglyceride level is above 150 mg/dL, discuss lifestyle changes and the potential advantage of taking supplements with your doctor and registered dietitian nutritionist.
-An RDN can help develop a healthy eating plan that meets your personal health needs and lifestyle.
+If your triglyceride level is above 150 mg/dL, discuss lifestyle changes with your doctor and registered dietitian nutritionist.
+An RDN can help you develop a healthy eating plan that meets your personal health needs and lifestyle.